Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

     Indication whether the storage shelf is set as blocked storage (**1**) for the selected material or not (**0**).

 - [x]
-    Select the checkbox of a tax mapping to edit or delete it.
-The *Edit* section is displayed
+    Select the checkbox of a storage shelf to edit or delete it.
+The *Edit* section is displayed.

 - [CREATE]